 London International Mime Festival is always an eclectic mix, and the 2020 edition (the 44th – LIMF is the longest running theatre festival in London) proved to be a fabulous feast of physical and visual theatre.
 Of the eighteen shows presented – ten from overseas companies and eight from the UK, all of them world, UK or London premieres – I managed to see eight.
 Another two I’d previously seen and reviewed at the Edinburgh Fringe 2019.
 So I have ten notches on my LIMF 2020 belt…

-The two previously seen shows are buy generic Pregabalin online This Time by UK company Ockham’s Razor, co-commissioned by LIMF and presented at Shoreditch Town Hall, a new venue for the Festival; and go to this site Raven by German company Still Hungry, presented in association with Jacksons Lane.
+The two previously seen shows are important source This Time by UK company Ockham’s Razor, co-commissioned by LIMF and presented at Shoreditch Town Hall, a new venue for the Festival; and can you buy Lyrica online Raven by German company Still Hungry, presented in association with Jacksons Lane.
 Both use circus to explore the dynamics of the parent-child relationship: This Time has a four-strong cast ranging in age from 13 to 60, and mixes spoken word and floor and aerial circus to explore memory and intergenerational relationship: ‘’The spoken stories might be mostly of struggle, but the physical stories – enacted on a thrilling range of unusual and specially designed swinging and shape-shifting aerial equipment – is of love and support, counterbalancing the concerns expressed verbally.’
 Raven is focused more tightly on the mother-child relationship, as three feisty feminist circus artists combine talents to explore personal identity and motherhood: ‘At the start of the piece, each woman, sporting a vest emblazoned with her name, introduces herself – physically, through her own chosen circus skill; then we hear her words, delivered in recorded voice-over, which she listens to attentively, looking out to the audience…Through meeting them via their physical skill, then watching them listening to their own stories, we get a real sense of each woman’s uniqueness.’
 I passed on seeing these shows again due to time constrictions – but would happily go back.

 Also part of the circus line-up was Compagnie HMG, from France, with 3D.
 It’s an extraordinary piece of work, conceived and performed by acrobat and wire-walker Jonathan Guichard, in collaboration with sound designer Mikael Le Guillou.
 The centrepiece of the show is a piece of equipment that is a wooden rocking boat (or half-wheel) strung with a wire that can be both plucked and walked along.
 The special wooden stage is mic’d up, so the show becomes a thrilling meeting of live made-and-mixed music and astounding physical performance as Guichard balances, tumbles, dances and plays with and around the ‘boat’.
 But that’s only half the story – one of the strongest aspects of the piece is the perfectly pitched interaction with the audience, who are wordlessly guided to co-create the soundscape – be it through call-and-response, mimetics, or sheer braving it out until a response is forthcoming.
 But everything, always, is done with kindness and cleverness.
 In the post-show discussion, Guichard said he had three intentions with this show: to explore how you can inventively make music (of different tones and timbres) from movement; to create an interactive piece using audience participation that ‘didn’t take people hostage’; and to work with an unusual piece of circus equipment, to see what that physical material could offer.
 And 3D certainly does all three magnificently – it is certainly one of the most inventive circus shows you are likely to see.

 Puppetry and object animation featured heavily in this year’s programme (see TT’s preview article) – with shows presented including the genuinely cross-artform and experimental piece ROOMAN, seen at Barbican Pit, a visually and aurally sumptuous multi-media exploration of fantasy and addiction, in which the invisible performer-puppeteers move large paper ‘screens’ of all shapes around the stage, these mapped upon with gorgeously executed drawings, animations, and projected images of shadow theatre dancers, as we observe our office worker heroine on her daily trudge through the city to work and home again, to then follow her into what slowly becomes her real life – her inner world whilst asleep.
 The half-man half-beast ROOMAN character, object of the protagonist’s desire, springs from artist Fleur Elise Noble’s dreams, but also from our collective unconscious, with associations of other hybrid symbols of eroticism, from Greek satyrs and centaurs to Shakespeare’s Bottom in Midsummer Night’s Dream.
-In a very different mode, the long-string marionetting in String Theatre’s his comment is here The Water Babies – presented on the fabulous purpose-built Puppet Theatre Barge – proved that beautifully realised traditional puppetry forms still play an important role in LIMF.
-The outrageously funny browse around this website Coulrophobia, presented at Jacksons Lane by Opposable Thumb – a new company formed by Dik Downey (previously of Pickled Image) and Adam Blake, also has the traditional skills of puppetry and clowning at its heart – managing to both uphold and usurp the traditions simultaneously.
+In a very different mode, the long-string marionetting in String Theatre’s speed dating covington la The Water Babies – presented on the fabulous purpose-built Puppet Theatre Barge – proved that beautifully realised traditional puppetry forms still play an important role in LIMF.
+The outrageously funny requip corporation fontana ca Coulrophobia, presented at Jacksons Lane by Opposable Thumb – a new company formed by Dik Downey (previously of Pickled Image) and Adam Blake, also has the traditional skills of puppetry and clowning at its heart – managing to both uphold and usurp the traditions simultaneously.

 Coulrophobia directed by John Nicholson of Peepolykus fame, has been doing the rounds worldwide for a number of years under the auspices of Pickled Image, but comes to LIMF as a fully-formed London premiere for the new company.
 Its slow-burn development and fine-tuning over the years has paid off, as it’s a truly fabulous showcase of clowning and puppetry skills.
 The relationship between the two clowns is played out exquisitely, with the traditional ‘master and servant’ status toyed with expertly; comic timing is immaculate; and the constant breaking of the fourth wall to invade the audience’s space done with breathless bravado and skill.
 The ‘trapped in a cardboard world’ scenario gives ample opportunity for play, as cardboard boxes turn into lifts or showers or tanks.
 It also provides a suitably surreal setting for what is often a loving nod in the direction of Waiting for Godot: here, the Godot-like Deus Ex Machina character Poco is at first a disembodied voice, but then arrives onstage as a grotesque puppet-clown who would truly justify the ‘abnormal fear of clowns’ that the show title references.
 The central clown characters are each a fabulous creation in their own right, honed to a T, anarchic, outrageous, and vulnerable in equal measure – but together, the two are invincible.
 Oh, and the ending is perfect – they do escape Poco’s tyranny, but I won’t say how…